Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Introduction

 \section{Introduction}

-Assistive technologies can help individuals with a particular task in an environment associated with pain or injury.
+\looseness=-1 Assistive technologies can help individuals with a particular task in an environment associated with pain or injury.
 In the last 30 years, advancements in assistive technology have experienced a significant improvement in design and application within field use.
 However, most systems still struggle to accommodate slight variations in tasks other than the initially planned application.
 This can become a critical issue as most strenuous jobs are not singular and often involve different movements.

 The concept of exoskeletons goes back to 18\textsuperscript{th} century when Vangestine conceptualised a wearable device for people with disabilities to assist them with walking, jumping and running \cite{Pons2008}.
 This concept became a reality by the design of the first exoskeleton in 1936 \cite{Bennett1966}.
-One of the firsts active devices is the full-body exoskeleton developed by General Electric in 1965 to handle heavy loads \cite{Mosher1967}.
+One of the first active devices is the full-body exoskeleton developed by General Electric in 1965 to handle heavy loads \cite{Mosher1967}.

-Wearable assistive devices can be generally categorised into prostheses and orthoses.
+\looseness=-1 Wearable assistive devices can be generally categorised into prostheses and orthoses.
 The first one aims to replace a missing body part's functionality, whereas the second one is to support or augment the functionality of the existing part \cite{Gopura2016}.
-The orthoses can be designed to operate either along the human joints and limbs known as exoskeletons \cite{Sankai2010b, Kazerooni2006, Asbeck2013} or adjust the user's end-effector \cite{Hasegawa2014}.
-Exoskeletons can also be divided into different groups based on their application, whether they are powered or not \cite{8966474}, the body part they are assisting with \cite{9340402}, design type (rigid or soft), control system \cite{8906035}, user interface \cite{8967017}, and mobility \cite{BobbyMarinov2017}.
+The orthoses can be designed to operate either along the human joints and limbs known as exoskeletons \cite{Sankai2010b, Kazerooni2006} or adjust the user's end-effector \cite{Chen2021a}.
+A classification of wearable assistive devices has been shown in Fig. \ref{fig:cl}.
+This survey will be focusing on exoskeletons.

-Exoskeletons show many advantages over traditional wheeled devices like wheelchairs.
-These benefits include: First, the user can perform tasks outside paved surfaces.
-Second, their interface is usually more transparent and intuitive as they follow the user's motion \cite{Pazzaglia2016}.
-And third, they can provide the user with haptic feedback \cite{Pratt2002}.
-One limitation here is energy efficiency.
-Wheeled devices only require energy for the initial acceleration and friction compensation.
-In contrast, exoskeletons and orthoses require constant acceleration and deceleration in addition to the required energy for supporting against gravity \cite{VandenBogert2003}.